rmit-gkl/srto/README.md

 ![SRTO Ontology Diagram](ontology/SRTO.png)

 ## Road Network Data
 The road network data component provides the source data used to populate and demonstrate the ontology.
-These data are transformed and semantically enriched using the concepts defined in SRTO to create a road network knowledge graph.
+These data are linked and semantically enriched using the concepts defined in SRTO to create a road network knowledge graph.
+WE use the following datasets:

+- Victorian road network data
+- Open Street Map road network data

 ![Road Network Data Diagram](data/OSMTransportRoadNetworkData.png)